Your use of our website

 - Click on the contact us link on our website

 - Contact us to arrange an initial meeting

 - Provide us with information about yourself in order for us to provide you with the services that you have requested

 - If you submit a comment to our blog

-When you visit our website we may collect certain information automatically such as:
+When you visit our website or use our services, we may collect certain information automatically such as:

-- The IP address of your computer (this is the name that your computer uses to identify itself)
+- IP addresses (the name your computer uses to identify itself to us)

-We work with a number of other organisations, such as payment processing companies, internet search engines and cookie providers who may provide us with information about you.
+We work with a number of other organisations such as payment processing companies, credit reference agencies and cookie providers who may provide us with information about you.

 - Communicate with you in relation to your legal and business queries and provide you with legal services linked to these queries;

 - Manage and maintain our records of business communications;